Medical-Event-Data-Standard/meds_etl/README.md

 ## MEDS Unsorted

-MEDS itself can be a bit tricky to generate as it has ordering and shard location requirements for events (events for a particular patient must be sorted by time and can only be in one shard).
+MEDS itself can be a bit tricky to generate as it has ordering and shard location requirements for events (events for a particular subject must be sorted by time and can only be in one shard).

 In order to make things simpler for users, this package provides a special MEDS Unsorted schema and ETLs that transform between MEDS Unsorted and MEDS.